TommyLe3825/Member-Initialzers/README.md

-# Member-Initialzers Sololearn
+# Member-Initialzers
-You are making a program to store TVs with their width and height.
+You are making a program on Sololearn to store TVs with their width and height.

 The given program declares a TV class with height and width members, an area() method, as well as a constructor that initializes the members of the class.